open-ce/open-ce-builder/doc/README.open_ce_build.md

 from its own feedstock repo.
 In that case, you can run `open-ce build feedstock` directly.

-Note that a local clone of the desired feedstock repository will need to be present in addition to the Open-CE `open-ce` repository (in which this script is found).
+Note that a local clone of the desired feedstock repository will need to be present.
 By contrast, if you were to use `open-ce build env`, the script will clone any necessary dependency repositories for you.